postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 ### Connecting to a cloud-hosted repository

-To connect a GitHub, Bitbucket, GitLab, or Azure DevOps repository hosted in the cloud:
+To connect a GitHub, Bitbucket, GitLab, or Azure DevOps repository hosted in the cloud, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.